Learn About the Most Common Causes of Under-Eye Swelling and its Cure

 Mild swelling and puffiness under the eyes is quite common with ageing.
-As you age, your tissues around the eyes become weaker, including the muscles that support your eyelids.
+As you age, the tissues around the eyes become weaker, including the muscles that support your eyelids.
 Normal fat supporting the eyes moves into your lower eyelids, thus making the lids appear puffy and swollen.
 Fluid may also accumulate in your under-eye space, which adds to the swelling.
 In most cases, under-eye swelling is a cosmetic concern only and does not indicate any serious medical condition.

 While a little swelling is normal and goes away on its own, factors like fatigue and ageing can make the condition more prominent.
 The tissues around your eyes may appear more swollen immediately after you wake up because the fluid may redistribute in the horizontal position.